babelouest/rhonabwy/README.md

 | PBES2-HS256+A128KW | PBES2 with HMAC SHA-256 and "A128KW" wrapping |**YES**(4)|
 | PBES2-HS384+A192KW | PBES2 with HMAC SHA-384 and "A192KW" wrapping |**YES**(4)|
 | PBES2-HS512+A256KW | PBES2 with HMAC SHA-512 and "A256KW" wrapping |**YES**(4)|

-(2) Nettle 3.4 minimum is required for RSA-OAEP and AES key Wrap

 (3) GnuTLS 3.6 minimum with [FIPS140-2 mode enabled](https://www.gnutls.org/manual/html_node/FIPS140_002d2-mode.html)